brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## For supporters & investors
 Our network of supporters and investors are people who are rich in experience and copious career capital - expertise, skills and other resources - to call on.
 They have busy lives but also a determination to make a difference by helping others.

-Our investors are motivated first by making a positive impact and second by maintaining and growing their career capital.
-These assets include experience, social and professional network, skills, and financial.
+Our investors are motivated first by making a positive impact and second by strenghening their career capital.
+These assets include experience, social and professional network, credentials, skills, and financial.

-Our investors commit their full canopy of resources; their time, energy, know-how, expertise and money.
-This is proactive capital at work.
+Our investors bring their whole selves to the table and commit their full canopy of resources; their time, energy, know-how, expertise and money.
+This is proactive career capitalism at work.

 Our prime specialism is digital - product engineering, service delivery, strategy and transformation - complimented with expertise in complementary fields.